-This delightful semi-detached cottage sits in the heart of Alderton village, opposite the lovely Cotswold stone school.
+This delightful semi-detached cottage sits in the heart of Alderton village.

 As you enter the cottage through the stylish kitchen you’ll start to appreciate the charm of this 19th century cottage, which combines old world features with a light and airy feel.

-The living/dining room is the ideal place to relax, curl up on the sofa and enjoy the glow of the woodburning stove when the weather’s chill.
+The living/dining room is the ideal place to relax, curl up on the sofa and enjoy the glow of the woodburning stove when the weather is chilly.